-There is no evidence of a good-faith effort to contact the creditors to resolve the accounts.
-There is little evidence that the conditions that may have resulted in the financial issues were largely beyond Applicant's control.
-There is no evidence of financial counseling, a budget, or any disputes.
-Applicant offered no evidence to indicate that her financial situation is now under control.
-Equally as important, there is no evidence that Applicant acted responsibly under the circumstances, and that failure to do so continues to cast doubt on her current reliability, trustworthiness, and good judgment.
-The control of the control o
+There is no evidence of a good-faith effort to contact the creditors to resolve the accounts.18 There is little evidence that the conditions that may have resulted in the financial issues were largely beyond Applicant's control.
+There is no evidence of financial counseling, other than that which was associated with his bankruptcy filings, a budget, or any disputes.
+Applicant offered no evidence to indicate that his financial situation is now under control.
+Equally as important, there is no evidence that Applicant acted responsibly under the circumstances, and that failure to do so continues to cast doubt on his current